 - often referenced as "High Performance Token Ring 16/4 Adapter": that's

-a parallel developement originally intended for the RS/6000.
+a parallel development originally intended for the RS/6000.
 It is largely

-based on the "Tropic" technology but uses DMA (the Tropic don't) and different
+based on the TROPIC technology but uses DMA (the TROPIC doesn't) and different

-I/O adresses.
-It is limited to 24-bit adressing / 16-bit data bus.
+I/O addresses.
+It is limited to 24-bit addressing / 16-bit data bus.
 It causes

 a lot trouble on machines with over 16MB RAM.
 It's a long card with *two*